OakwiseWhere the Money Goes

 Credit, Quietly

-The card Maya didn't think she needed gets declined, and a landlord she does need is "just running a quick check."
-Turns out there's a scorecard on her she's never once seen.
+The card Maya didn't think she needed gets declined, turns out there's a scorecard on her she's never once seen.

 The Raise